Skip navigation

 Veterans Affairs (VA)

-A VA loan is a loan program offered by the Department of Veterans Affairs (VA) to help servicemembers, veterans, and eligible surviving spouses buy homes.
+A VA loan is a loan program offered by the Department of Veterans Affairs (VA) to help service members, veterans, and eligible surviving spouses buy homes.
 The VA does not make the loans but sets the rules for who may qualify and the mortgage terms.
 The VA guarantees a portion of the loan to reduce the risk of loss to the lender.
 The loans generally are only available for a primary residence.

 Jumbo